2 Choices – drive it or store it

 15. And wax the car for the same reasons.

-Remember, the Boxster has wide tires which aren't good in snow as they create too much area of snow in front of the tire that has to be pushed away.
+The Boxster has wide tires which aren't good in snow as they create too much area of snow in front of the tire that has to be pushed away.
 And it has low ground clearance, which means it can get hung up on a drift or where the snowplow piled the snow.
 There is a reason they make Jeeps the way they do.
 I've even driven with narrow tires that were slicks in fairly deep snow (Model-A Ford).
 The narrow tires cut through the snow instead of pushing against it.

 Driving it in the winter where snow is unlikely but temperatures dips below 45